joaojeronimo/node_redis_cluster/README.md

 ## A thin layer over node_redis to handle Redis Clusters

-Redis Cluster is comming out later this year, but I can't wait for it so I made this module.
+Redis Cluster is coming out later this year, but I can't wait for it so I made this module.

 All it does is connect to the nodes of a Redis Cluster, and before sending any commands it checks in which slot the key is with `HASH_SLOT = CRC16(key) mod 4096` and then sends the command to the node that has that slot.